zhonghan721/tp/docs/DeveloperGuide.md

 8. If customer id is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified customer id.
-9. If the sort is `asc`, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList(Comparator)` to sort the delivery list by delivery date in ascending order.
+9. If the sort is `asc`, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList(Comparator)` to sort the delivery list by delivery date in descending order.
 10. Else, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList()` to sort the delivery list by delivery date in descending order.
 11. It creates a new "CommandResult" with the result of the execution.